emadzz/uda-git-reflections/lesson_2_reflections.md

 How can you use the staging area to make sure you have one commit per logical change?
 * To add only the files that have a logical change, commit them .. then go add some other files which contain another logical change, commit them and so on ...

+What are some situations when branches would be helpful in keeping your history organized?
+How would branches help?
+* You have to add new features to the project which requires some tests and contains a lot of more than one logical changes.
+* You have a hotfix that needs to be done while you are working in new features. ( The hotfix won't wait until you finish adding the new features to be fixed .. it needs to be immediate )